futuretap/InAppSettingsKit/README.md

     - (NSString*)settingsViewController:(id<IASKViewController>)settingsViewController mailComposeBodyForSpecifier:(IASKSpecifier*)specifier;

 in your delegate to pre-fill the body with dynamic content (great to add device-specific data in support mails for example).
-An alert is displayed if Email is not configured on the device.
+An alert is displayed if Email is not configured on the device. `IASKSpecifier` is the internal model object defining a single settings cell.
+Important IASKSpecifier properties:

+- `key`: corresponds to the `Key` in the Settings plist
+- `title`: the localized title of settings key
+- `type`: corresponds to the `Type` in the Settings plist
+- `defaultValue`: corresponds to the `DefaultValue` in the Settings plist

 IASKButtonSpecifier
 -------------------
 InAppSettingsKit adds a `IASKButtonSpecifier` element that allows to call a custom action.
 Just add the following delegate method:

-    - (void)settingsViewController:(IASKAppSettingsViewController*)sender buttonTappedForKey:(NSString*)key:
+    - (void)settingsViewController:(IASKAppSettingsViewController*)sender buttonTappedForSpecifier:(IASKSpecifier*)specifier;

 The sender is always an instance of `IASKAppSettingsViewController`, a `UIViewController` subclass.
 So you can access its view property (might be handy to display an action sheet) or push another view controller.
-The key corresponds to the `Key` attribute in the Settings plist (useful if you wanna call the same method for different keys).
 Another nifty feature is that the title of IASK buttons can be overriden by the (localizable) value from `NSUserDefaults` (or any other settings store - see below).
 This comes in handy for toggle buttons (e.g. Login/Logout).
 See the sample app for details.

 FooterText
 ----------